rainmanh/jumpscale_core8/docs/AYS/Examples/DockerExample.md

-## example how to use ays to automate vmachines in docker
+## Example how to use ays to automate vmachines in docker

 The following example will: